 If you check out my Children's Poetry and Prose page, I have written a biography of Boudicca, which might help to get you started.

-SET 42: PAPER CHAIN CUTOUTS.
-If you have already tried the paper people cut outs found in set 36, then you will be experts.
-A great way to update this is to cut out a different shaped chain.
+PAPER CHAIN CUTOUTS UPDATE!
+If you have already tried the paper people cutouts then a great way to update this is to cut out a different shaped chain.

 I'm sure that if you use your imagination you could come up with other ideas.

-SET 41: 5 QUESTION QUIZ TIME!
-If you look for SET 35 you will find 5 questions.
-Find the answers for these pictures. below.
-Good luck"
+QUESTION QUIZ TIME!
+Find the answers for these pictures below.

 Partner A is given a passage or mini story to read out to partner B.